Cross Stitch kits, charts, designs and leaflets; original paintings for sale.

 The counted thread version is worked similarly either horizontally, vertically or diagonally between fabric threads.

 Work the groups of five stitches over four threads of each box in horizontal; rows backwards and forwards across the fabric, leaving four threads between rows, then work the vertical rows up and down the canvas.
 The boxes can be worked larger or smaller if required and a decorative stitch can be worked in the centre.
-Satin stitch boxes - click to enlarge
+Satin stitch boxes four sided

 One possibility is to work four sided stitch and cross stitch in the space as illustrated.
 The boxes are worked pulled, followed by the four sided stitch and then the central cross stitch, pulling all the stitches hard.